cruiseresearchgroup/qri-genetic-distance/README.md

 # Quantile Modeling Pipeline for Genetic Divergence Imputation

-This repository contains code and a sample dataset for training and evaluating a quantile regression model to impute genetic divergence between pathogen cases.
-The model incorporates temporal, geographic, and host metadata and supports feature ablation experiments.
+This repository contains the implementation and sample data accompanying our paper

+**This repository accompanies the paper [A Probabilistic Framework for Imputing Genetic Distances in Spatiotemporal Pathogen Models](https://arxiv.org/abs/2506.09076), accepted at SIGSPATIAL 2025.
+**
 <p align="center">
   <img src="assets/framework.jpg" alt=" framework" width="760">
 </p>
+The pipeline trains quantile regression models to impute pairwise genetic divergence between pathogen sequences using temporal, geographic, and host metadata.
+It also includes automated feature ablation experiments and stratified model evaluation.

 ## Files